jiakaiBot/deCloudflare/subfiles/cloudflared/city_place.md

 ## How many % of places in each cities are using Cloudflare?

-Here is a list of places (100 km radius from city center) which are listed in OpenStreetMap.
+Here is a list of places (within 100 km radius from city center & have website) which are listed in OpenStreetMap.

 ---